La’Angum Learning Center teacher Mary Azure

 PAMBE Ghana’s Global Market Backs La’Angum Learning Center

-Located at 7908 N. Western, the Global Market will be ready for customers on November 1st through December 24th and our Grand Opening Party on November 3rd from 4 PM-6 PM.
+Located at 7908 N. Western, the Global Market will be open through December 24th.

 By making a purchase, customers are sending joy and support from Oklahoma to children and their families in a small place far away, because all profits from the Global Market go to support and enhance La’Angum Learning Center.
 In addition, buying fair trade arts insures that the artisans receive a fair price for their work.